andreascaudo/escape-orbit/PROGRESS.md

 ## Next Steps

 1. **UI and Player Experience Improvements**
-   - Remove the space help text after player understands controls
+   - Add more emojis throughout the game UI for better visual cues
-   - Add game info and rules at the beginning (tutorial or intro screen)
+   - Add detailed instructions at the beginning of the game
-   - Improve communication about game objectives (display number of planets left to visit)
+   - Reduce text size on mobile devices for better UI scaling
-   - Implement a progress indicator showing colonized/total planets
+   - Remove boost button and controller on mobile for a simplified experience
-   - Design a level progression system for increased challenge
+   - Create a randomly generated solar system after completing the current one

 2. **Hazards and Obstacles**
    - Implement black holes that spawn randomly but not directly in planets' orbital paths